electron-userland/electron-builder/includes/hooks.md

 ### afterAllArtifactBuild

-The function (or path to file or module id) to be run after all artifacts are build.
+The function (or path to file or module id) to be run after all artifacts are built.

 ```typescript
 (buildResult: BuildResult): Promise<Array<string>> | Array<string>